luchunling/PersonalWiki/Programming/TypeScript/brief_description/brief_description.md

 }
 ```

-In addition, the use of `public` on arguments to the constructor is can be a shorthand that allows us to automatically create properties with the name:
+In addition, the use of `public` on arguments to the constructor is a shorthand that allows us to automatically create properties with the name:

 ```ts
 class Student {